 - Various minors in the O’Neill School of Public and Environmental Affairs

-You may also consider a SoAAD minor in Apparel Merchandising, Illustration, Creative Technologies, Fashion Design, or Studio Art.
+You may also consider one of the minors in the Eskenazi School in Apparel Merchandising, Illustration, Creative Technologies, Fashion Design, or Studio Art.

 Check your bulletin for more information about these and other minors.

 When pursuing a degree in Interior Design, you have the opportunity to work with faculty who have expertise and varied experience in interior design and architecture.
 Take advantage of office hours to talk with your instructors about your performance in class, delve deeper into the content of assignments, and get individualized feedback to help identify your future goals.